 The use of Breakaway in combination with PP is not supported, due to insufficient adhesion between these two materials, which will most likely result in print failure.

 Note: To provide good adhesion and avoid warping the support interface density of Ultimaker Breakaway is reduced when printed in combination with ABS, CPE and CPE+.
-This may result in a less smooth bottom surface of build material than you get for Nylon and PLA.
+This may result in a less smooth bottom surface of build material than you get for Nylon, PLA, and Tough PLA.

 Ultimaker Breakaway requires a build plate temperature of 60 °C if it is printed as a single material.
 But since Breakaway is printed as a support material, simply use the build plate temperature required for the accompanying build material.
-A nozzle temperature between 215 - 230 °C is used for the Ultimaker Breakaway print profiles in Ultimaker Cura for the Ultimaker 3 and Ultimaker 3 Extended, depending on the accompanying build material and selected profile.
+A nozzle temperature between 215 - 230 °C is used for the Ultimaker Breakaway print profiles in Ultimaker Cura, depending on the accompanying build material and selected profile.

-Note: On the Ultimaker 3 the nozzle and build plate temperatures on the first layer may be different due to the 'Print Temperature Initial Layer' and 'Build Plate Temperature Initial Layer' settings in Ultimaker Cura.
+Note: On the Ultimaker S5 and Ultimaker 3 the nozzle and build plate temperatures on the first layer may be different due to the 'Print Temperature Initial Layer' and 'Build Plate Temperature Initial Layer' settings in Ultimaker Cura.

 For best results, use a fan speed of 100% for print cooling while Breakaway is being printed.